19.1: Electron-Transfer Reactions in Mitochondria

 - Reverse electron transport superoxide production is inhibited by both flavin and Q site inhibitors

-Figure \(\PageIndex{18}\) shows an expanded view of electron transport and sites where ROS production are enhanced.
+Figure \(\PageIndex{18}\) shows an expanded view of electron transport and sites where ROS production is enhanced.
 Refer to the legend for details.

 Complex III

-Complex III is a complicated, multisubunit protein that is at the heart of the respirasome.
+Complex III is a complicated, multisubunit protein at the respirasome's heart.
 The subunits involved in electron transfer are cytochrome b, cytochrome c1, and the Rieske iron-sulfur protein (ISP).
 Cytochrome b has two hemes.
-One is cyto b562 which is also called the low potential heme or cyto bL.
-The other is cyto b566 which is called the high-potential heme or cyto bH.
+One is cyto b562, which is also called the low potential heme or cyto bL.
+The other is cyto b566, the high-potential heme or cyto bH.
 The cytochrome c1 subunit has one heme.
 The Rieske iron-sulfur protein contains a Fe2S2 cluster.
 Figure \(\PageIndex{19}\) shows the relative position of the bound mobile electron carrier, cytochrome C, and the internal ones, the Rieske Fe/S cluster and cytochrome bL and bH.
-Note also the molecule stigmatellin A, which binds to the site where UQ becomes reduced (called the Qo site) and inhibits the complex.
+The molecule stigmatellin A also binds to the site where UQ becomes reduced (called the Qo site) and inhibits the complex.
 This shows that UQ/UQH2 are in a position to react readily with the Rieske center and cytochrome bL heme.

 Figure \(\PageIndex{20}\) shows an interactive iCn3D model of a eukaryotic respiratory complex III (3CX5)